-Digital maps are used in many different ways dependent on the service they are providing or supporting, however the fundamentals for many venues remain the same - maps are deployed to improve the venue experience for visitors, passengers and guests.
+Digital indoor maps are used in many different ways dependent on the service they are providing or supporting, however the fundamentals for many venues remain the same - indoor maps are deployed to improve the venue experience for visitors, passengers and guests.

 In transport hubs, like train stations, one of the challenges is helping passengers get to their train on time, especially if they are unfamiliar with the platform location.
 Walking times provided by many navigation map applications are unable to take into account that we are all different and that for some, a 5 minute walk could be 10 minutes for another, especially if they don't know the station well.
 These apps also rarely have accurate up-to-date information of the shops and amenities inside the train station.